Deep Dive

 Conclusion

-Audiera's roadmap outlines a clear, staged evolution from an AI entertainment app to a foundational layer for an agent-native economy, with each phase designed to compound BEAT's utility.
-How will the project manage the technical complexity and user onboarding required to make autonomous agents a viable economic force?
+Audiera's roadmap outlines a clear, ambitious evolution from an AI entertainment app to a foundational layer for an agent-native economy, with each stage designed to compound BEAT's utility and demand.
+How will user adoption and developer activity measure up as these technically complex stages unfold?